Multiobjective Accelerated Gradient-like Flow with Asymptotic Vanishing Normalized Gradient: Introduction

 Furthermore, discretizing \cref{eq:MAVD} yields the multiobjective accelerated gradient method with iterations

-where $s$ is a constant step size and \(\theta_k = (\theta_{i,k})_{i=1}^m \in \argmin_{\theta \in \Delta^m} \Big\| s \Big( \sum_{i=1}^m \theta_i \nabla f_i(y_k) \Big) - \frac{k-1}{k+2} (x_k - x_{k-1}) \Big\|^2\).
-It is worth noting that \cref{eq:AccG}, as a generalization of Nesterov's method in multiobjective optimization for the convex case, and it differs from the accelerated proximal gradient method established by Tanabe et al. \cite{tanabe2023accelerated} in terms of distinct discretization schemes of \cref{eq:MAVD} \cite{sonntag2024fast}.
+where \(\theta_k = (\theta_{i,k})_{i=1}^m \in \argmin_{\theta \in \Delta^m} \Big\| s \Big( \sum_{i=1}^m \theta_i \nabla f_i(y_k) \Big) - \frac{k-1}{k+2} (x_k - x_{k-1}) \Big\|^2\) and $s$ is a constant stepsize.
+It is worth noting that \cref{eq:AccG}, as a generalization of Nesterov's method in multiobjective optimization for the convex case, and it differs from the accelerated proximal gradient method established by Tanabe et al. \cite{tanabe2023accelerated} in terms of distinct discretization schemes of \cref{eq:MAVD} \cite{sonntag2024fastNestrovAlgorithm}.
 In fact, research on multiobjective accelerated gradient methods remains insufficient, while discretization approaches can derive diverse algorithms.

-Therefore, properly generalizing gradient flows from single objective to multiobjective optimization represents a meaningful and viable approach.
+{ The main challenges lie in the theoretical analysis, as detailed below: \begin{itemize} \item[$\rm (i)$] The right-hand side function of multiobjective gradient flows is often not Lipschitz continuous.
+Therefore, the existence proof of its trajectory solutions cannot directly apply the Cauchy-Lipschitz theorem, which increases the analytical complexity.

+\item[$\rm(ii)$] In Lyapunov analysis, single-objective gradient flows can utilize the property that the objective function value is no less than the minimum value to deduce the monotonicity of the Lyapunov function.
+However, this cannot be achieved for multiobjective gradient flows. \end{itemize} To address $\rm (i)$, Sonntag and Peitz \cite{sonntag2024fastgradientflow} employed the existence theorem for differential inclusion solutions.
+By constructing a differential inclusion problem equivalent to the original Cauchy problem, they completed the existence proof for trajectory solutions.
+To address $\rm (ii)$, constructing a Lyapunov function that does not rely on the minimum value property is key to studying multiobjective gradient flows.
+This requires generalizing specific Lyapunov functions from single-objective optimization, with primary references being \cite{attouch2018fast,attouch2019fast}.}